Plain English

 Cluster buying

-Cluster buying is when a company's insiders—like executives or board members—buy shares of their own stock around the sa…
+Cluster buying is when a company's insiders—executives, board members, or major shareholders—all buy shares of their own…

 Congress trading (Pelosi tracker)

-Congress trading refers to tracking stock trades made by members of Congress and their families.
-Because lawmakers have …
+Congress trading refers to stock trades made by members of Congress and their families, which are publicly disclosed thr…

 De-SPAC

-De-SPAC is when a special purpose acquisition company (SPAC)—basically a blank-check shell company created to raise mone…
+De-SPAC is the moment when a Special Purpose Acquisition Company (SPAC)—basically a blank-check shell company created to…

 Form 4

-Form 4 is a document that insiders—like executives, board members, or major shareholders—must file with the SEC (Securit…
+Form 4 is a document that insiders at a company—like executives, board members, or major shareholders—must file with the…

 Going concern warning

-A going concern warning is a red flag statement auditors include in SEC filings when they doubt a company can stay in bu…
+A going concern warning is a red flag auditors (independent accountants who review company finances) include in SEC fili…

 Going private transaction